SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Introduction

-In this paper, we propose \textbf{SLOPE} (\textbf{S}haping \textbf{L}andscapes with \textbf{O}ptimistic \textbf{P}otential \textbf{E}stimates), a potential-based reward shaping (PBRS) method designed to enhance MBRL in sparse reward environments.
-Moving beyond the limitation of regressing scalar ground-truth rewards, SLOPE constructs an internal potential landscape to guide planning.
+In this paper, we propose \textbf{SLOPE} (\textbf{S}haping \textbf{L}andscapes with \textbf{O}ptimistic \textbf{P}otential \textbf{E}stimates), a novel framework that integrates Potential-Based Reward Shaping (PBRS) into MBRL to tackle the fundamental challenge of gradient starvation in sparse-reward environments.
+Unlike standard MBRS algorithms that regress sparse scalar rewards, SLOPE constructs a dense internal potential landscape to provide continuous directional guidance for planning.
 Specifically, it treats the agent’s learned $Q$-value function as a potential surface over the state space.
 This mechanism transforms the originally flat, gradient-free reward structure into a dense landscape, encouraging the agent to explore states with higher estimated potentials and providing directional reward signals during rollouts.
-Moreover, SLOPE inherits the theoretical guarantee of PBRS, preserving the invariance of the optimal policy \cite{ng_shaping}.

-Although PBRS offers a solid theoretical foundation, the effectiveness of the constructed landscape depends on the accuracy of the potential estimates.
+Although PBRS offers a dense potential construction, the effectiveness of the constructed landscape depends on the accuracy of the potential estimates.
 In sparse reward tasks, infrequent and delayed feedback often leads to underestimation of $Q$-values and slow convergence \cite{her}, resulting in a flat landscape that fails to facilitate exploration.
 To address this limitation, SLOPE employs optimism-driven landscape shaping.
 Unlike conventional methods that approximate the expected $Q$-value (mean), this mechanism leverages distributional value modeling to estimate a high-confidence upper bound.
 By amplifying the impact of rare but informative high-reward trajectories, the proposed mechanism ensures the shaped landscape possesses sufficient gradients to accelerate policy learning.